 Medicare’s Annual Election Period: A Time to Evaluate and Make Changes

 The arrival of autumn brings about changing leaves, pumpkins and cooler weather.
 It also marks Medicare’s Annual Election Period (AEP), which is sometimes called Medicare’s Open Enrollment Period.
-AEP, which happens between October 15 and December 7,1 provides the opportunity for current participants in Medicare to evaluate their drug plans and supplemental coverage and make any necessary changes.
+AEP, which happens between October 15 and December 7,1 provides the opportunity for current Medicare participants to evaluate their drug plans and supplemental coverage and make any necessary changes.

 (Please note, AEP is not the time for new participants to sign up for Medicare.
-Check out our blog post, “Medicare—When to Enroll?” to learn about when to enroll for Medicare for the first time).
+Check out our blog post, “Medicare—When to Enroll?” to learn about when to enroll for Medicare for the first time.)

-For Medicare participants who have prescription drug plans (Part D) or who are enrolled in a Medicare Advantage plan (with or without drug coverage), it is important to take advantage of the opportunity AEP presents.
+For Medicare participants who have prescription drug plans (Part D) or are enrolled in a Medicare Advantage plan (with or without drug coverage), it is important to take advantage of the opportunity AEP presents.
 It’s best not to assume that last year’s coverage is still the best and most cost-effective coverage.
 Here’s what to look out for.

 What to review if you are part of a Part D prescription drug plan